Skip to Content

 Where The World’s Longest Poem Was Written

-Written by Mihai Eminescu, the national poet of Romania, the poem “Luceafărul” stretches over 98 stanzas, making it one of the longest narrative poems in world literature.
-A sophisticated blend of Romanticism and philosophical musings, “Luceafărul” delves into the eternal conflict between the ideal and the mundane, symbolized by the love story of a human princess and a celestial prince.
+Written by Mihai Eminescu, one of the greatest Romanian poets of all time, “Luceafărul” (translation: The Morning Star) stretches over 98 stanzas, making it the longest narrative poem in world literature.
+A sophisticated blend of Romanticism and philosophy, the poem, delves into the eternal conflict between the ideal and the mundane, via a love story between a human princess and a celestial prince.

 Brainy Breakthroughs Of Bucharest and Beyond